BritishGeologicalSurvey/BritishGeologicalSurvey.github.io/_posts/2022-11-17-migrating-from-npm-to-pnpm.md

 ## PNPM and CI pipelines

-My main aim when first investigating PNPM as a replacement package manager was to speed up the times of my CI pipeline, which would often sit for 10 or 15 mins, even for a project that wasn't particularly complex & had no e2e tests to run..
+My main aim when first investigating PNPM as a replacement package manager was to speed up the times of my CI pipeline, which would often sit for 10 or 15 mins, even for a project that wasn't particularly complex and had no e2e tests to run.

 With that in mind, here is an example `.gitlab-ci.yml` file with a simple deploy script to Gitlab pages that shows how I made use of PNPM.